Child Welfare Education Program (CWEP)

 The goals of the program are:

-- Coach students in the acquisition of advanced skills in engagement, assessment, and intervention that are specific to safety planning and the promotion of both legal and felt permanency among children and families involved in child welfare systems.
+3. Coach students in the acquisition of advanced skills in engagement, assessment, and intervention that are specific to safety planning, the promotion of children’s felt and legal permanency, and the well-being of families.

 Students who are accepted into the program receive payment of their in-state tuition and mandatory course fees through Title IV-E funds.
 This is federal funding that is administered by DCS.
 Students who receive this funding sign a contract committing them to work for DCS upon graduation for a contracted amount of time.
 While working at DCS, students under contract receive the same rate of pay and benefits as all other DCS employees of their same grade and are able to promote within the agency when they are eligible.